 - How to avoid the mushy rice layer?
 I used a large plate and added just enough liquid to coat the rice before steaming it.
 A large surface will have an even and faster cooking time.
 If you use a small plate, the rice at the bottom will soak up the liquid making that part mushy.
 Also, when you compress the rice, press it lightly but tightly to create an even surface.
 Feel free to use a fondant smoother in this step.

 - My custard layer has puffed up areas after steaming – This happened to me when I forgot to tap the pan to remove the air bubbles before steaming.
-Also, be sure the batter is mixed until well-combined and strain to get a fine batter.
+Also, be sure the batter is mixed until well-combined and strained to get a fine batter.

 - The layers separated after steaming – To avoid this, the rice layer needs to be warm so the top layer will stick when you add the top layer in.
 If your rice layer has cooled off, simply steam it again to warm it up.